kimbring2/DeepSoccer/README.md

 You can use the gamepad for performing the basic actions for soccer.
 Multi players will be able to play robot soccer together if power of robot is a bit more reinforced.
 It is little weak for playing real soccer.

 ## 6) Gazebo solenoid electromagnet joint plugin
 Since the jetbot soccer version uses solenoid electromagnet for kicking ball which has a spring, so it cannot be implemented using default controller of Gazebo.
 In such a case, we are able to create a custom plugin.
-First, solenoid_electromagnet_joint_spring_plugin package need be build using catkin_make command.
+First, 'solenoid_electromagnet_joint_spring_plugin' package need be built using 'catkin_make' command.

 <img src="/image/Spring-Constant.jpg" width="600">